-The CNAV data, $D_C(t)$ , is a higher precision representation and nominally contains more accurate data than the LNAV data, D(t), described in Appendix II.
+The CEI data set provided in the CNAV data, $D_C(t)$, is a higher precision representation and nominally contains more accurate data than the CEI data set provided in the LNAV data, D(t), described in Appendices II and IV.
 Also, the CNAV data stream uses a different parity algorithm.

-Users are advised that the CNAV data, $D_C(t)$ , described in this appendix and the LNAV data, D(t), described in Appendix II, should not be mixed in any user algorithms or applications.
+Users are advised that the CEI data sets provided in the CNAV data, $D_C(t)$, described in this appendix and the CEI data sets provided in the LNAV data, D(t), described in Appendices II and IV, should not be mixed in any user algorithms or applications.
 Each of the two data sets should be treated as a set and used accordingly.